threedworld-mit/tdw/Documentation/lessons/setup/install.md

-# Installing TDW
+# Setup: Installing TDW

 ## Core Concepts

 - **The build** is the 3D simulation environment.
 It is a windowed application that requires a display and a GPU.
 - **The controller** is a Python script that communicates with the build.
 You write your own controller script (though this repo contains many examples).
 - The build and the controller communicate with each other over a TCP/IP socket.
+They can be on the same machines or separate machines (such as a laptop and a remote server).

 ## System Requirements

-- Windows, OS X, or Linux (we've tested TDW on Ubuntu 16 and 18)
+- Windows, OS X, or Linux (we've tested TDW on Ubuntu 16, 18, and 20)
 - Python 3.6+
 - A GPU, the faster the better, with up-to-date drivers.
 It is possible to run TDW without a GPU but you will lose some speed and photorealism.
 - For [audio/video recording](misc_frontend/video.md), you will need an audio driver.